qt37t247/German_cockroach_ddRAD/README.md

 Please find the details in the publication:

-Tang et al., (in press).
+Tang, Q., Vargo, E. L., Ahmad, I., Jiang, H., Varadínová, Z. K., Dovih, P., ... & Evans, T. A. (2024).
 Solving the 250-year-old mystery of the origin and global spread of the German cockroach, Blattella germanica.
-PNAS.
+Proceedings of the National Academy of Sciences, 121(22), e2401185121.

 ## Data availability